Menarini Group Shares NEXPOVIO® (selinexor) Subgroup Data from BOSTON trial at the European Hematology Association Congress, Highlighting Clinical Potential in Relapsed/Refractory Multiple Myeloma

 - Data demonstrate a significant 47% reduction in risk of death with SVd versus Vd in multiple myeloma patients who are refractory to treatment with lenalidomide

-FLORENCE, Italy, June 8, 2023 /PRNewswire/ -- The Menarini Group ("Menarini"), a leading Italian pharmaceutical and diagnostics company, and Stemline Therapeutics, Inc. ("Stemline"), a wholly-owned subsidiary of the Menarini Group, today announced important new data on NEXPOVIO® (selinexor) at the European Hematology Association (EHA) Congress 2023.
+ISTANBUL, June 9, 2023 /PRNewswire/ -- The Menarini Group ("Menarini"), a leading Italian pharmaceutical and diagnostics company, and Stemline Therapeutics, Inc. ("Stemline"), a wholly-owned subsidiary of the Menarini Group, today announced important new data on NEXPOVIO® (selinexor) at the European Hematology Association (EHA) Congress 2023.

 The two abstracts at EHA bring new subgroup data from the Phase 3 BOSTON study (NCT03110562) in relapsed refractory multiple myeloma (RRMM).
 In patients with just one prior line of treatment, median progression-free survival (mPFS) was 21 months for those treated with SVd, versus 10.7 months for those treated with Vd alone (HR 0.62).
 In proteasome inhibitor (PI)-naïve patients, the mPFS was 29.5 months with SVd compared to 9.7 months with Vd alone (HR 0.29).
 In patients who were refractory to lenalidomide, overall survival was 26.7 months for the SVd arm, compared to 18.6 months for the Vd arm (HR 0.53).
 These efficacy analyses were based on the final data cut from the BOSTON trial in February 2021, representing a one-year update of previously presented data from 2020.